pSUNSET/Pytlin/README.md

 ### Turn all objects into boolean

-In python, you can directly put a non-boolean value after `if`.
+In python, you can directly put a non-boolean variable after `if`.
 Often, it stands for if self is not empty, non-zero, etc.

 For example: